patters-match/SC2KmacOS/README.md

 - Libraries tab > New override for library: `winmm` > Add - which will default to (native, builtin)
 - Download [icns-creator](https://github.com/alptugan/icns-creator)
 - Create an iconset using the SimCity 2000 SE box art
-- Copy it to `Contents/Resources/Wineskin.icns`
+- Copy it to `Contents/Resources/Wineskin.icns` inside the app
 - In Terminal run `touch ~/Applications/SimCity\ 2000.app` so Finder updates the icon
 - Launch the game from the macOS LaunchPad
 - In sc2kfix menu select Always skip introduction videos to clear the message each startup